-- A. Drugs Use, unauthorized possession, transfer or sale of drugs, drug paraphernalia, counterfeit substances or alcoholic beverages - B. Weapons Any possession of any object or device that can be defined as a weapon - Willfully bring a weapon with intent to threaten or do harm: - 1)Superintendent recommends expulsion - 2)Board of Education votes on expulsion - b.
-In possession of a weapon without the intent to threaten or do harm: - 1) Assigned to Alternative School no less than 45 days - 2)Superintendent may recommend expulsion - 3)Board of Education may act on expulsion recommendation - C. Battery Upon a School Board Employee The actual unlawful and intentional touching or striking of a School Board Employee against his/her will, or the intentional causing of bodily harm to a School Board Employee

-NOTE: Superintendent may recommend expulsion

-D. Verbal Assault Upon a School Board Employee - Verbal assault in the form of speech

-NOTE: On-going and overt - to be determined by administration

-- E. Robbery The taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault - F. Stealing, Larceny, Extortion, Grand Theft The intentional unlawful taking and/or carrying away of property valued at \$100.00 or more belonging to or in the lawful possession or custody of another - G. Burglary of School Property Entering or remaining in a structure or conveyance with the intent to commit an offense during the hours the premises are closed to the public - H. Criminal Mischief Willful and malicious injury or damages at or in excess of \$50.00 to public property, or to real or personal property belonging to another - Possession or unauthorized discharge of any firearm or any device capable of expel- ling a projectile - J. Arson The willful and malicious burning of any part of school board property - K. Threats of Violence toward School/Educational Environment Any
+- A. Drugs Use, unauthorized possession, transfer or sale of drugs, drug paraphernalia, counterfeit substances or alcoholic beverages - B. Weapons Any possession of any object or device that can be defined as a weapon - 1.
+Willfully bring a weapon with intent to threaten or do harm: - a.
+Superintendent recommends expulsion - b.
+Board of Education determines expulsion - 2.
+In possession of a weapon without the intent to threaten or do harm: - a.
+Assigned to Alternative School no less than 45 days - b.
+Superintendent may recommend expulsion - c.
+Board of Education may act on expulsion recommendation - C. Battery Upon a School Board Employee The actual unlawful and intentional touching or striking of a School Board Employee against his/her will, or the intentional causing of bodily harm to a School Board Employee - NOTE: Superintendent recommendation for expulsion - D. Verbal Assault Upon a School Board Employee Verbal assault in the form of speech - NOTE: On-going and overt to be determined by administration and can be recommended by the Superintendent for expulsion - E. Robbery The taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault - F. Stealing, Larceny, Extortion, Grand Theft The intentional unlawful taking and/or carrying away of property valued at \$100.00 or more belonging to or in the lawful possession or custody of another - G. Burglary of School Property Entering or remaining in a structure or conveyance with the intent to commit an offense during the hours the premises are closed to the public - H. Criminal Mischief Willful and malicious injury or damages at or in excess of \$50.00 to public property, or to real or personal property belonging to another - Possession or unauthorized discharge of any firearm or any device capable of expelling a projectile - J. Arson The willful and malicious burning of any part of school board property - K. Bomb Threats Any such communication which has the effect of interrupting the education environment - L. Explosions Preparing, possession, or igniting on school board property explosives likely to cause bodily injury or property damage - M. Sexual Acts Acts of sexual nature including, but not limited to battery, intercourse, attempted rape, or rape - N. Aggravated Battery Intentionally causing great bodily harm, disability, or permanent disfigurement, or use of deadly weapon - O. Inciting or participating in a major student disorder, leading, encouraging or assisting in major disruptions which result in destruction or damage of private or public property or personal injury to participants or others - P. Indecent exposure - Q. Unprovoked assault or attack on another individual - R. Possession, distribution, or manufacture of pornography - S. Any offenses that are classified under the law as Felony Offenses - T. Continuous Pattern of Intentional Threats, Intimidation, Extortion, Harassment